aravind666/utilities/README.md

 Install ruby 2.0.0 or latest version in your system .

 To use this application just run these commands to install gems

-gem install dbi
-gem install rconfig
+gem install bundler
-gem install fileutils
+bundle install

 Configuration
 =============